|

 - Hollywood BID: Hollywood Entertainment District; Property-business improvement district (BID); spans an 18-block stretch of Hollywood Boulevard

-- Hollywood & Highland: multi-use entertainment-retail complex; includes shops, a hotel, the Kodak Theatre
+- Hollywood & Highland: multi-use entertainment-retail complex; includes shops, a hotel, the Dolby Theatre

 - Hollywood Racetrack: Horseracing; located east of Los Angeles International Airport